arcadejk/kdrama-fandom/README.md

 ## 7.3 Gitpod

 - **Reason for Use:** Gitpod is an online integrated development environment (IDE) that allows us to code, collaborate, and deploy our website from any device with an internet connection.
-We use Gitpod to streamline our development workflow, collaborate with team members in real-time, and access our codebase securely from anywhere, ensuring flexibility and efficiency in our development process.
+We use Gitpod to streamline our development workflow, collaborate with team members in real time, and access our codebase securely from anywhere, ensuring flexibility and efficiency in our development process.

 ## 7.4 Balsamiq

-- **Reason for Use:** Balsamiq is a lightweight and modular CSS framework based on Balsamiq Design System that provides pre-designed components and styles for building responsive and accessible user interfaces.
+- **Reason for Use:** Balsamiq is a lightweight and modular CSS framework based on the Balsamiq Design System that provides pre-designed components and styles for building responsive and accessible user interfaces.
 We use Balsamiq to speed up the development process, ensure consistency in design across different components and pages, and optimize our website for various screen sizes and devices.

 ## 7.5 GitHub

 - **Reason for Use:** GitHub is a popular platform for hosting and managing software development projects using the Git version control system.
 We use GitHub to store our codebase, track changes, collaborate with team members, and deploy our website.
 GitHub provides features such as pull requests, issues tracking, and project management tools that help streamline our development workflow and ensure transparency and accountability in our project management process.

-By leveraging these technologies, we are able to create a robust and user-friendly fandom website that delivers a seamless and engaging experience for our audience while maximizing efficiency and collaboration in our development process.
+By leveraging these technologies, we can create a robust and user-friendly fandom website that delivers a seamless and engaging experience for our audience while maximizing efficiency and collaboration in our development process.

 ### 8. Testing